MarlinFirmware/Configurations/config/examples/Creality/Ender-5 Plus/DGUS-Reloaded/README.md

 # Ender-5 Plus Configurations for Marlin Firmware

-## Important

-NOTE: The Ender-5 LCD stock firmware is only compatible with Creality firmware.
-The LCD standard UI will not function.
-This is expected.
-With the stock LCD firmware Marlin can only be controlled from a host over USB.

 ## Marlin DGUS UI "Reloaded" Instructions

-The Ender-5 stock LCD can optionally use a customized Marlin DGUS interface.
 To use `DGUS_LCD_UI RELOADED` the stock LCD must be flashed with custom firmware.

 ### Get the DWIN_SET